sarahmarshy/project_generator/README.md

 Developers like what they like: IDE, compiler, debugger and really all we want is to produce an executable.
 Sharing project files decoding XML in commit messages because someone was debugging and changed compile options before commiting distracts from doing what you want to do; develop software.

-This project allows you to define a project in text using YAML files and generate IDE project files based on the rules defined in records.
+This project allows you to generate IDE project files.
+Project gene based on the rules defined in records.
 No one should ever commit IDE specific project file to a repository again!

 All open sourced - licensed under Apache v2.0 license.